Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: Review of semiparametric theory

-All conditional probabilities in this article are assumed to be regular conditional probabilities (\cite{chang_conditioning_1997}).
-We sometimes condition on lowercase letters in expectations and probabilities to indicate conditioning on the corresponding random variable taking the specific value, for instance, $E_{P}\left( Y|x\right) $ and $P\left( Y\leq y|x\right) $ stand for $E_{P}\left( Y|X=x\right) $ and $P\left( Y\leq y|X=x\right) .$
+All conditional probabilities in this article are assumed to be regular (\cite{chang_conditioning_1997}).
+Conditioning on lowercase letters in expectations and probabilities indicates conditioning on the corresponding random variable taking the specific value.